rweigel/stats/python.md

 |}

 The lines in this statement are interpreted as:
-* Line A: Set an '''index variable''' <code>i</code> to the first value in the array <code>[0,1,2,3]</code>.
-Note that an index variable does not always have to be <code>i</code>.
+* Line A: Set an '''index variable''' `i` to the first value in the array `[0,1,2,3]`.
+Note that an index variable does not always have to be `i`.
 As long as it is a valid variable, it can be used as an index variable.
-For example, <code>m, n, b1, J, etc.</code> would all be valid names for an index variable.
+For example, `m, n, b1, J, etc.` would all be valid names for an index variable.
-* Line B: Do the computation <code>P = 2*P</code>.
-If all of the possible values of <code>i</code> in the list <code>[0,1,2,3]</code> have been used, continue to the next unindented line.
-Otherwise, repeat line B. again with the next value of <code>i</code> in the list (which is <code>1</code>).
+* Line B: Do the computation `P = 2*P`.
+If all of the possible values of `i` in the list `[0,1,2,3]` have been used, continue to the next unindented line.
+Otherwise, repeat line B. again with the next value of `i` in the list (which is `1`).

-In this example, there was only one indented line after the <code>for</code> line.
+In this example, there was only one indented line after the `for` line.
 This is not required.
 Later, there will be multiple indented lines.

 ## For Loop Basic Pattern

-This is an example of replacing a basic pattern with a <code>for</code> loop.
+This is an example of replacing a basic pattern with a `for` loop.
 Note that the first line does not fit the pattern and cannot be shortened.

 {| border="0" cellpadding="2" width="100%" align="left"
 |-